 There has to be a musical connection, the same approach to music and of course it has to work personally.
 Robert Wyatt for example was more than a dream come true, he’s one of my very favourite musician.
 I worked with the gorgeous trombone player Annie Whitehead and got to know Robert through her.
 I’ve known and worked with some of the other collaborators for years now and some I did not know before but liked the music; for example Richard Davis, Coppe, Jacaszek, Corey Dargel.

-Finally, which kiez or district do you live in and can you give us five tips on your favourite hangouts of places to go?
+Finally, which kiez or district do you live in and can you give us any tips on your favourite hangouts or places to go?

 I live in Mitte.
 For great fast food, head to Yarok, a Syrian Restaurant.